What Happens at Trial

 - Why isn’t anyone allowed to talk about insurance in my trial?

-Georgia Legal System – The answers to these questions and many others are explained in this look behind the scenes of a jury trial.
+The answers to these questions and many others are explained in this look behind the scenes of a jury trial in Georgia.

 Please note: The Millar Law Firm is selective in the cases and clients we accept.
 We never accept cases from people who are not actually injured and we never encourage our clients to have medical care that isn’t necessary.